infotroph/efrhizo/efhrizo-log.md

 	offset_cm = 22 + (offset_mm/10)

 This doesn't yet account for the less-easy cases, which will probably be most of them... after all, if the soil line is visible in frame 1 beside the target depth line, we're within at most 1.2 cm of the target depth.
 Still considering how to handle, say, target depth line in frame 1 and light visible in frame 5.

+2015-03-25:

+Checking 2011 tube offset records against paper datasheets.
+Tube 56 (0s12) was measured as 23.5 cm, I recorded as 23 in electronic version.
+Changing that to round up to 24.